-Endometriosis is a condition where the uterine lining (endometrium) grows on pelvic structures outside the uterine cavity.
-In early stage- endometriosis there is usually little, if any, visible evidence of anatomical distortion sufficient to compromise the release of an egg (ovulation) or its transportation from the ovary to the fallopian tube.
-In contrast, more advanced endometriosis, is characterized by the presence of pelvic adhesions sufficient to distort normal pelvic anatomy and interfere with fertilization as well as egg/embryo transportation mechanisms.
+Endometriosis involves the growth of the uterine lining (endometrium) on pelvic structures outside of the uterus.
+With mild, early ( Stage 1) endometriosis these endometrial deposits grow on pelvic structures with little, if any, visible evidence of anatomical distortion that could compromise the release of an egg (ovulation) or its transportation from the ovary to the fallopian tube.
+With advanced endometriosis (Stage 2, 3 & 4), there are usually pelvic adhesions and ovarian endometriomas (see below), sufficient to distort normal pelvic anatomy and interfere with egg development/maturation as well as egg/embryo transportation.

 Since early endometriosis is not associated with significant anatomical distortion and is infrequently associated with absent or dysfunctional ovulation, it would be reasonable to conclude that (in such cases) normally ovulating women should have no difficulty in conceiving and that in cases of moderately severe endometriosis associated with anatomical disease amenable to surgically correction, the infertility could be successfully reversed …nothing could be further from the truth.